kgreed4/BottleBuddy/README.md

 ## Project Structure

 ### `data`
 Contains the dataset primarily used for generating embeddings of wine names and their descriptions, which are crucial for the recommendation system.
+The Kaggle link to find the dataset can be found at: https://www.kaggle.com/datasets/zynicide/wine-reviews

 ### `demo`
 Includes scripts to build and run the user interface of the application.
 The application is developed using Expo and Next.js, enabling both web and mobile interfaces.